SeleneGonzalezCurbelo/Course-Full-Stack-Open/part3/backendPhonebookDeployment/README.md

 ## About This Repository

+- **Deployment:** The application has been deployed in Render for easy online access.
+- **Database:** The backend of the application is connected to a MongoDB database, allowing contacts to be stored persistently.
+- **Validations:** The backend has validations to ensure that the data entered by users is correct, such as validating the format of phone numbers.
+- **ESLint:** The code has been verified with ESLint, a tool that helps keep code clean and free of common errors

 ## How to Run the Projects

-To run the Anecdotes application, please follow the instructions in the [Part 3 README](../README.md#how-to-run-the-projects).
+- **Local:** To run the Phonebook application, please follow the instructions in the [Part 3 README](../README.md#how-to-run-the-projects).
+- **Online:** If you prefer to use the version deployed in Render, access the frontend go to [Access the Application](#access-the-application)

 ### Install
 - Make sure to install the required packages by running the following commands in the project directory: